cloudant/swift-cloudant/CONTRIBUTING.md

 __NOTE__: You should also check that any changes made compile using the Swift Package Manager, use the command `swift build` in the root of the checkout to compile using the Swift Package Manager.

-## Contributing your changes

-We follow a fairly standard procedure:

-* Fork the swift-cloudant repo into your own account, clone to your machine.
-    * Create a branch with your changes on (git checkout -b my-new-feature)
-    * Make sure to update the CHANGELOG and CONTRIBUTORS before sending a PR.
-    * All contributions must include tests.
-* Try to follow the style of the code around the code you are adding -- the project contains source code from a few places with slightly differing styles.
-* Commit your changes (git commit -am 'Add some feature')
-* Push to the branch (git push origin my-new-feature)
-* Issue a PR for this to our repo.